-Virtual surveyor contains a complete toolbox that helps you to easily survey roads on the basis of drone data.
-This article describes a step by step guide to go from drone data to a CAD road file.
-The section lines method is inspired by traditional road survey techniques and allows to deliver lightweight road surface model.
+Virtual surveyor contains a complete toolbox that helps you to easily survey roads from drone data.
+This article provides a step by step guide to go from drone data to a CAD road file.
+The section lines method is inspired by traditional road survey techniques and allows you to deliver lightweight road surface models.

 - Draw a center line.